valiot/flex/README.md

 A toolkit for fuzzy logic, this library includes functions to make fuzzy sets, variables and rules for creating a Fuzzy Logic System (FLS).

-The goal of the FLex is to easily design and efficiently operate fuzzy logic controllers without relying on external libraries.
+The goal of FLex is to easily design and efficiently operate fuzzy logic controllers without relying on external libraries.

 ## Index